-For men, erectile dysfunction (unable to achieve or sustain an erection) is often the first symptom of MSA.
+For men, erectile dysfunction (inability to achieve or sustain an erection) is often the first symptom of MSA.
 Men often take medication for this problem such as sildenafil (Viagra), tadalafil (Cialis) or vardenafil (Levitra).
 However, these medications can worsen blood pressure control, so other measures may be an option.
 Woman may also experience impaired libido and sexual function.
-Seeking help on this issue is therefore important so you should not be embarrassed to talk with your doctor, who can support you.
+Seeking help on this issue is therefore important so you should not be embarrassed to talk with your doctor, who can support you and refer you to a specialist if neccessary.
 We have a 'Relationships and Sex' factsheet available to support you.